Birefringence: Stress-induced birefringence

 Isotropic solids do not exhibit birefringence.
-When they are under mechanical stress, birefringence results.
-The stress can be applied externally or is "frozen in" after a birefringent plastic ware is cooled after it is manufactured using injection molding.
+When they are under mechanical stress, birefringence results due to change of refractive index caused by stress.
+The stress can be applied externally or is "frozen in" after a birefringent plasticware is cooled after it is manufactured using injection molding.
 When such a sample is placed between two crossed polarizers, colour patterns can be observed, because polarization of a light ray is rotated after passing through a birefringent material and the amount of rotation is dependent on wavelength.
 The experimental method called photoelasticity used for analyzing stress distribution in solids is based on the same principle.
-There has been recent research on using stress-induced birefringence in a glass plate to generate an optical vortex and full Poincare beams (optical beams that have every possible polarization state across a cross-section).
+There has been recent research on using stress-induced birefringence in a glass plate to generate an optical vortex and full Poincaré beams (optical beams that have every possible polarization state across a cross-section).